 - Make sure one FTP data cable is pulled out on the facade on the edge of south / west side of the house where most of the windows with shading are located.

-- Lay power cables from the electric distribution box directly to the lights.
+- Place the power cables from the electrical distribution box directly on the lights.

 - Lay a FTP data cable between the electric distribution box and the air ventilation unit.

 - Preferred communication with air ventilation units is by using Modbus protocol.